Downloading, Installing and Running RetroArch on iOS¶

 iOS¶

-The RetroArch app is sandboxed and does not have access to iCloud.
 The easiest way to add content into RetroArch's sandbox is through the Apple Files app.
 Run RetroArch first and it will create several folders.
 After running RetroArch, open the Files app, and in Browse -> On My iPhone, you should now see a RetroArch folder.
 You can place your content in any directory or subdirectory in that folder (including creating your own subdirectories).
 You can use the Files app to copy the content from iCloud to the folder on your phone.

 tvOS¶